 Speaking of my typical day in Charanag, when I’m there, all I end up doing is accompanying the locals to their fields, crafting my own trek-of-the-day and exploring the nearby villages, playing with local kids after school, dining (and often getting drunk) in local families’ house, eating fresh apples from the fields, or relaxing and soaking up the fresh views from my homestay in Charanag.

-[Further Reading About: The Town Of Charanag]
+[Further Reading About The Town Of Charanag]

-Those looking for a more practical reason to travel to Hallan Valley, however, can visit a few centuries old temples, with Vasuki Naag Temple being the most popular.
+Those looking for a more practical reason to travel to Hallan Valley, however, can visit a few centuries-old temples, with Vasuki Naag Temple being the most popular.
 Hallan Valley is also a great place for camping, with magical views of the adjoining Kullu Valley down below.

-Those coming from Delhi or Chandigarh in a public bus can take a local bus to Naggar, from Kullu (so book your bus only until Kullu, and not Manali).
-From Naggar, a taxi will drop you anywhere in Hallan in under 300 Rupees.
+Those coming from Delhi or Chandigarh on a public bus can take a local bus to Naggar, from Kullu (so book your bus only until Kullu, and not Manali).
+From Naggar, a taxi will drop you anywhere in Hallan Valley in under 300 Rupees.
 From Manali, taxis take around 500 Rupees.

-- Please note that there are two Hallan (Hallan 1 and Hallan 2) and we are talking about Hallan 1 here.
+- Please note that there are two Hallan Valleys (Hallan 1 and Hallan 2) and we are talking about Hallan 1 here.

 - Also, note that there are no cash points in Hallan Valley, so get all the cash you may need before you get there.